OpenInternet/saferjourno/content/chapters/chapter-2.en.md

 The following templates and tools can be useful for teaching this session:

 - Different types of 2FA services, including authenticator apps and security keys.
-See the section, Training digital security for the first time?, for more information.
+See the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section, for more information.
 - Options for password managers.
-See the section, Training digital security for the first time?, for more information.
+See the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section, for more information.
 - [Risk assessment template](/digital-risk-assessment-template)

 </div>